9 July 2017

 The New Zealanders were 15kg a man bigger so the French relied on great technique and careful synchronisation but, in the end, it was not enough.

 Open Men: The Diamond Challenge Sculls (M1x), MRG Dunham, New Zealand (Waiariki RC), beat JH Graves, USA (Craftsbury Sculling Center), by 1 3/4 lengths.

-When New Zealander, Robbie Mason, currently the fastest man in a single, withdrew a week before the race with a rib injury, the Diamonds suddenly became open.
+When New Zealander, Robbie Manson, currently the fastest man in a single, withdrew a week before the race with a rib injury, the Diamonds suddenly became open.
 Even so, few would have predicted that his countryman, lightweight Matthew Dunham, would despatch two heavyweights to claim one of the famous Pineapple Cups.

 Intermediate Men: Ladies’ Challenge Plate (M8+), Oxford Brookes University and Taurus BC beat Molesey BC and London RC by 3/4 length.

 The Molesey/London crew was the future GB Under-23 Eight.
 The Henley Standard reported: